-\begin{rema} The reduction process counts canonical edges from $\overline{N}$ to the first Vakil number $N'$ but not the whole canonical path of $T_{\overline{N}}$.
-The reason this that Theorem \ref{18} does not apply for Vakil numbers.
-Hence, if $N''$ is the second Vakil number we meet in the reduction process, we have $\Delta^N \geq \Delta^{N''}$ but they do not guarantee an equality.
-For example, we will see in Table \ref{tab_53} later, there are some Vakil numbers that can reach to other Vakil number (we know by Lemma \ref{exist_path}) but the value of $\Delta$ decreases strictly.
-On the other hand, we will see in Example \ref{ex_reduction} below or Theorem \ref{23} later, the equality still often appears. \end{rema}
+\begin{rema} The reduction process counts canonical edges from $\overline{N}$ to the first Vakil number $N'$, but not the whole canonical path of $T_{\overline{N}}$.
+The reason is that Theorem~\ref{18} does not apply to Vakil numbers.
+Hence, if $N''$ is the second Vakil number we meet in the reduction process, we have $\Delta^N \geq \Delta^{N''}$, but this does not guarantee equality.
+For example, as we will see later in Table~\ref{tab_53}, there are some Vakil numbers that can reach another Vakil number (as we know by Lemma~\ref{exist_path}), but the value of $\Delta$ decreases strictly.
+On the other hand, as we will see in Example~\ref{ex_reduction} below or in Theorem~\ref{23} later, equality still often appears. \end{rema}